gmelodie/gmelodie.github.io/content/posts/total-madness-0-locks.md

 }
 ```

 **Obs**: in rust, we'd implement *actual* atomics using the `Atomic` types.
-Check out the Appendix I below for an actual implementation.
+Check out the [Appendix I](#appendix-i-atomics-in-rust) below for an actual implementation.

 There's also another interesting approach for locks that allows us to entirely ditch the `try_lock` function, but I believe we've had enough madness for today.
+The next post will prepare us with the concepts we need to understand these locks.
+Then we'll move on to implement them on the third post of the series.

 ## Appendix I: Atomics in rust
-Here's how to actually implement our async locks in rust, using Atomic types:
+Here's how to actually implement our locks in rust, using Atomic types:
 ```rust
 use std::sync::atomic::{AtomicBool, Ordering};